Skip to content

 RCPA Haematology Fellowship Exam 2026 Study Guide: what you actually need to know.

 This guide is for haematology trainees sitting the RCPA Haematology Fellowship Exam in the next 12 months.
-It covers the Part I and Part II Written, the Practical and Digital Slide Morphology components, the Dry Practical, and the Oral viva, with a realistic study timeline and the failure modes that catch competent candidates.
+It covers all 5 components: the Part I Written Paper, Digital Slides Morphology, Dry Practical, and Part I Oral, plus the Part II Oral (lab standards, research, and leadership), with a realistic study timeline and the failure modes that catch competent candidates.
 PRIMEX started in 2025 when an anaesthetic trainee at a regional NSW hospital built study tools for the ANZCA Primary.
-It now covers 21 colleges because trainees from each specialty asked for it, including haematology trainees who needed a tool that could grade SAQ-style answers and run viva-style cases.
+It now covers 21 Australasian specialty exams because trainees from each specialty asked for it, including haematology trainees who needed a tool that could grade SAQ-style answers and run viva-style cases.

 What is in this guide